-Information about the development of an assessment for pupils in reception to measure their progress in primary schools from 2020.
+Information about the development of an assessment for pupils in reception to measure their progress in primary schools.

 In response to the 2017 primary assessment consultation, the government announced plans to introduce a statutory reception baseline assessment (RBA) in autumn 2020.
 Due to the challenging circumstances faced by schools in the context of the covid-19 pandemic, statutory introduction of the RBA has been postponed to Autumn 2021.
 Instead, schools have the opportunity to sign up to the RBA Early Adopter year.